Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/Outline_Hybrid.md

 - 🎲 [Grandpa Board Game Activity](https://github.com/Polkadot-Blockchain-Academy/pba-grandpa-board-game) - Joshy, Andrew, Lauren, Aaron - Founders NOT Required<!-- markdown-link-check-disable-line -->
   - _Note that this repo is private, intended to be shared with the student cohort's github team for read access._
     _This also allows for people to pull up on mobile if logged in to view easier_
-- ⌨🗣️ aBFT and Aleph 0 - Piotr Mikolajczyk - Founders NOT Required
+- ⌨🗣️ DAG Based Consensus - Piotr Mikolajczyk - Founders NOT Required

 ### Afternoon

 - 🗣️ Account and UTXO models - Andrew - Founders Required
-- 🗣️ Full State Inclusion Proofs in Monero - Guest Content - Founders Not Required
+- 🗣️ Privacy in the UTXO model - Guest Content - Founders Not Required
 - ⌨️ Continue Coding on BFS
 - ☕ Break
-- 🗣️ Account and UTXO models - Andrew - Founders Required
+- 🗣️ Light Clients and Bridges - Joshy - Founders Required
 - ⌨️ BFS

 ## Thursday